joinpursuit/capstone/technical-interview/activity/README.md

    - Uses sufficient vocal volume
    - Maintains positive tone and body language throughout
    - Utilizes all available whiteboard space, or includes ample comments if coding remotely

+## Give Feedback Based on Criteria

+Using the above rubric, give feedback to your peer that you interviewed.